EdneiTrabach/EdneiTrabach/README.md

 - 📫 How to reach me **edneitrabach@hotmail.com**

-- 📖 Studying study systems analysis and development at multivix
+- 📖 Studying systems analysis and development at multivix

 - 🏍️ Motorcycle lover